darlesson/viewport-action/README.md

 #### The event object

-The event object is an instance of the custom `ViewPortEvent` class.
+The event object is an instance of the custom `ViewportEvent` class.
 It returns details that can be used to determine the conditions to change the element bound to the handler.

 ```javascript